-Physicians: Application for CME credit has been filed with the American Academy of Family Physicians.
-Determining of credit is pending.
+Physicians: Approved for 4 hours AAFP Prescribed credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 CreditTM toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

-Osteopaths: Category 1-A credit for this program was applied for with AAFP.
-A DETERMINATION IS PENDING.
+Osteopaths: Approved for 4 hours AAFP Prescribed credits.
 CME programs approved by the AAFP are eligible for Category 2A credit (or Category 1-A under special circumstances) through the American Osteopathic Association (AOA).

 Canadian Physicians: Members of the College of Family Physicians of Canada are eligible to receive up to 4 MAINPRO-M1 credits for participation in this activity due to reciprocal agreement with the American Academy of Family Physicians.